 Updating your existing SSL certificate for a linux server is a quick process.
-Whether your SSL Certificate is expiring or you are simply needing to change to a new SSL Certificate, you can follow these instructions to get your SSL updated and installed quickly.
+Whether your SSL certificate is expiring or you simply need to change to a new SSL certificate, follow these instructions to get your SSL updated and installed quickly.

 Attention MyRack users: To update the SSL certificates for your environment, follow the instructions in the Reissuing your Rackspace SSL Certificates article posted in the Rackspace Support forum.

-In order to update or renew your SSL Certificate, you will need your CSR.
-If you don’t have your CSR saved, please contact support to have a new one generated.
+In order to update or renew your SSL certificate, you need your CSR.
+If you don’t have your CSR saved, contact support to have a new one generated.
 You can contact our Fanatical Support® through a ticket, live chat, or a phone call, and we can help you.

 Follow your vendor’s SSL certificate renewal process.
 You might need the following details:

 - Server type: For example, Apache 2.4.

 - SSL type: For example, OpenSSL (some vendors label this modSSL).

 After you have completed your certificate renewal, you’re ready to install the new certificate.

-In order to install your new SSL certificate, you will need the following information:
+In order to install your new SSL certificate, you need the following information:

 - Private key